Modern Slavery Statement

 BUSINESS STRUCTURE AND SUPPLY CHAINS

-This Statement (“Statement”) for the financial year ending 31st March 2025 is being made by Tata Consumer Products Canada Inc (“we” / “our” / “ourselves”/ “TCP Canada”) pursuant to the Fighting Against Forced Labour and Child Labour in Supply Chains Act.
+This Statement (“Statement”) for the financial year ending 31st March 2026 is being made by Tata Consumer Products Canada Inc (“we” / “our” / “ourselves”/ “TCP Canada”) pursuant to the Fighting Against Forced Labour and Child Labour in Supply Chains Act.

 Tata Consumer Products Canada Inc is a Canadian food and drink importer and distributor, and is part of the international Tata Consumer Products group of companies (“Tata Consumer Products Group” / “Group”).
 This Statement details steps we take to combat risks of slavery, human trafficking, forced and child labour taking place within our operations and supply chains.

-Our Brand
+Our Brands

 The majority of our TETLEY brand teas are produced by our associate Group company, Tata Consumer Products GB Limited (“TCP GB”) based in the United Kingdom, at its factory in the North-East of England; smaller volumes of our TETLEY brand teas are also produced in Poland, and our TATA TEA products are produced at TCP India’s factory in Cochin, India.
-Our TATA COFFEE, TATA Salt, TATA SAMPANN, and JOYFULL MILLETS products are all produced in facilities in India.
+Our TATA COFFEE, TATA Salt, TATA SAMPANN, are all produced in facilities in India.

 Our Canadian team works from our office headquarters in Toronto, Ontario.